 Various visual identities created for clients and self-initiated projects.

 I designed the voting results maps for the Swiss newspaper Neue Zürcher Zeitung’s website.

 Switzerland’s foremost art book publisher has always made beautiful books, but it didn’t have a website to match them.
 I radically simplified the navigation and put their beautiful books, and with them the shop, front and center.
 The clean layout is sprinkled with playful interactions.

 For the music website’s 20th birthday, Pitchfork was looking to redesign their wordmark.
 With Grilli Type I designed the new wordmark to reflect Pitchfork’s more grown-up, journalistic voice while referencing 1970s music and culture.

 I work with clients that value design as an inherent part of their business, who aim to communicate in contemporary, interesting ways.
 Today, an organization’s online presence is inherently linked to its visual identity.
 I like to design both together to create a coherent, stronger whole.

 I’m a designer at heart but through building Grilli Type, I’ve learned how to run a company, too – so I also know how it feels to be the client.
 Good communication is essential to make the design process work for everyone involved.

 I’d love to hear from you if you’re interested in working together, would like to know more about any of the projects, or just to say hello!

 I like scratching my own itches.
-I’ve started a yearly project about learning to complain less, a newsletter with five interesting links that aims to transcend the daily news cycle, and another newsletter that shares interesting Wikipedia pages.
+I’ve started a yearly project about learning to complain less, and a newsletter with five interesting links that aims to transcend the daily news cycle.